rstudio/shiny-examples/095-plot-interaction-advanced/README.md

 This app also demonstrates how to use the `nearPoints()` and `brushedPoints()` functions for filtering rows from the data frame.

 * `nearPoints()` is used for selecting rows of the data frame that are near a click, double-click, or hover event.
 In this app, it is used to select rows near the most recent click.
-The rows are sorted by distance of the point from the mouse event; when you use `addDist=TRUE`, the distance in pixels is shown in the `_dist` column.
-If you just want the nearest point, you can set the `maxrows=1`.
+The rows are sorted by distance of the point from the mouse event; when you use `addDist=TRUE`, the distance in pixels is shown in the `dist_` column.
+If you just want the nearest point, you can set the `maxpoints=1`.
 * `brushedPoints()` is used for selecting rows of the data frame that are inside the brush.